 15. Mt.
 Kalatungan

 Mt.
 Kalatungan is known for being one of the toughest mountains to climb in the Philippines.
-It boasts of primeval forests that is home to the iconic Philippine Eagle.
+It boasts of primeval forests that is home to the iconic Philippine Eagle and many other endangered species.

-Mt Kalatungan rises to more than 2,880 meters above sea level and is one of the potential tourist spots in Bukidnon.
+Mt Kalatungan rises to more than 2,880 meters above sea level and is one of the favorite hiking tourist spots in Bukidnon.
+It’s also one of the top 10 highest mountains in the Philippines.

 - Entry Point: Brgy.
 Miarayon, Talakag